HMS Erin: Design and description

-Erin was powered by a pair of Parsons direct-drive steam turbine sets, each driving two shafts using steam from 15 Babcock & Wilcox boilers.
+Erin was powered by a pair of Parsons steam turbine sets, each driving two shafts using steam from 15 Babcock & Wilcox boilers.
 The turbines, rated at 26500 shp, were intended to give the ship a maximum speed of 21 kn.
 The ship carried enough coal and fuel oil for a maximum range of 5300 nmi at a cruising speed of 10 kn.
 This radius of action was somewhat less than that of contemporary British battleships, but was adequate for operations in the North Sea.

 Armament and armour

 The ship was armed with a main battery of ten BL 13.5 in Mk VI guns mounted in five twin-gun turrets, designated 'A', 'B', 'Q', 'X' and 'Y' from front to rear.
 (Note: Sources disagree on the number of each model of gun mounted on the ship, although everyone agrees that most of the guns fitted were Mk VI guns.
 Friedman claims that two Mk V guns were mounted and that doing so expedited the completion of the ship.
 Campbell says that she carried a Mk V gun for a time.
 Campbell and Friedman state the Mk V guns aboard Erin were provided with reduced powder charges to match the ballistic trajectories of the Mk VI guns.
 Preston says that they were all Mk VI guns, while Parkes and Silverstone do not identify the exact types.)
 They were arranged in two superfiring pairs, one forward and one aft of the superstructure; the fifth turret was amidships, between the funnels and the rear superstructure.
 Close-range defence against torpedo boats was provided by a secondary armament of sixteen BL 6-inch Mk XVI guns.
 The ship was also fitted with six quick-firing (QF) six-pounder (57 mm) Hotchkiss guns.
 As was typical for British capital ships of the period, she was equipped with four submerged 21 in torpedo tubes on the broadside.
 Erin was protected by a waterline armoured belt that was 12 in thick over the ship's vitals.
 Her decks ranged in thickness from 1 to 3 in.
 The main gun turret armour was 11 in thick and was supported by barbettes 9–10 in thick.